alexander-naumov/pam-accesscontrol/configuration.md

 SSHD NUMBER GROUP admin:1
 ```

-Also very important to understand that NUMBER doesn't sets limits for number of sessions,
+Also very important to understand that _NUMBER_ doesn't sets limits for number of sessions,
 but for remote users (that can be login to this mashine) only.
 In other words, using
-configuration above only one user from group admin can establish SSH session, but number
+configuration above only one user from group 'admin' can establish SSH session, but number
-of sessions is not limited.
+of its sessions is not limited.

 ### TARGET
-defines target for SERVICE.
+defines target for _SERVICE_.
 At the moment supported targets are `USER` and
 `GROUP`.
 GROUPs includes and supports normal POSIX groups, primary groups and LDAP
-groups (from, for example, FreeIPA or Active Directory).
+groups (for example, from FreeIPA or Active Directory).

 ### PARAMETERS
-this field defines values for OPTION.
-It's possible to set list of parameters in one line;
+this field defines values for _OPTION_.
+It is possible to set list of parameters in one line;
 use "," as a separator for that.
 No space is needed.